This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 They just have that much more commerce going on.

-Imagine thinking that possible in this country, that your president would go in and shut down a boom economy.
+And they're afraid that if the boom wipes out or that if Obama goes in and says the boom's basically illegal and orders it shut down, imagine thinking that possible in this country, that your president would go in and shut down a boom economy.

-But they do, they have the fear.
+They have the fear.

-Then they fear that state wouldn't have necessary funds to operate without the property Tax.
+Then they fear that state wouldn't have necessary funds to operate without the property tax.

-But here's the great line, and I'm paraphrasing it.
+But here's the great line.

 A woman is quoted as saying, I don't believe that a tax should have the power to make you homeless.

-Meaning it's just not right that failure to pay your property tax results in you losing your house.
+Meaning, it's just not right that failure to pay your property tax results in you losing your house.

 Come up with some other penalty.

-This is one of the rallying points that the proponents of this are using.
+But the idea that you can lose your house because of a tax, this is one of the rallying points that the proponents of this are using.

-A couple of stories on this today, one's in the New York Times, another one USA Today.
+One's in the New York Times, another one USA Today.

 And they're both pretty good stories.